Terms of Reference

 All terms shall begin and end at the time of the Annual Meeting of the Members when vacancies need to be filled.

-The CPD Accreditation Committee usually meets face-to-face twice per year.
+The CPD Accreditation Committee usually meets two times virtually in the spring and once face-to-face in the fall.
 Quorum consists of a majority of the voting members of the committee (i.e., 50% plus one).
 The chair is counted as a voting member in constituting quorum.
 However as the presiding official of the committee, the chair does not move motions.
 Furthermore, the chair shall only vote when the vote is conducted by secret ballot.
 Every question shall be decided by a majority of the votes cast.
 In the event of a tie vote, the question shall be defeated.
 When a committee is called to make a decision outside of a meeting by e-ballot, the same rules apply.